 You are encouraged to contact the Farm Service Agency office at your local USDA Service Center with any questions about FSCSC, program eligibility, or the application process.
 You may also call 877-508-8364 to speak directly with a USDA employee ready to provide one-on-one assistance.

-- Frequently Asked Questions about the Food Safety Certification for Specialty Crops Program
+- Frequently Asked Questions (FAQ) about the Food Safety Certification for Specialty Crops Program

 - Notice of Funds Availability: Food Safety Certification for Specialty Crops Program